 Unfortunately, most mainstream non-asylum immigration cases are no longer eligible for Legal Aid.
 This includes Entry Clearance Visas eg, for a spouse/partner or family member.
 It also includes applications made under Article 8 of the ECHR (right to a family or private life).

 A few solicitors firms, charities and community organisations offer limited ‘pro bono’ (free) legal representation in immigration cases.
 The local authority may have a duty to pay for legal services for you if they are helping you.
 For example, if you are a child or young person in the care of the local authority, a care leaver.

 Alternatively, if you have enough money you could pay a solicitor or immigration advisor to represent you.
 It is important to choose an advisor that is a regulated professional.
 These websites might help you to find an advisor:

 The fees for legal services vary a lot and it is up-to you to do the research to find a reputed & suitable lawyer that fits your budget.
 You must always ask for an estimate and obtain receipts for all your payment should you instruct them.

 We would always recommend that you seek expert legal advice in relation to your immigration case.
 However, if none of the options set out above is available to you, you can also represent yourself.

-City Legal can assist you in establishing whether you qualify for legal aid.
+City Legal can assist you in establishing whether you qualify for legal aid and direct you towards legal aid lawyers.
 Even if you are not eligible for Legal Aid, our specialist immigration lawyers can advise, assist and represent you at very competitive rates.